dxxmsdxy/fmrl/README.md

 # ✨ FMRL: Fully-Mutable Runtime Lookup

-**FMRL is a UTXO-based state protocol.**

-*A minimal standard for dynamic, recursive state in Ordinals inscriptions.*
+**FMRL is a UTXO-based state protocol.** A minimal standard for impermanent and mutable state for Ordinals inscriptions.

 **Definition:**
 Inscriptions and apps implementing the FMRL standard interpret one or more inscriptions in a UTXO as state data.